ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 Linearity: How consistently a sensor's output changes in proportion to the input.
 A perfectly linear sensor would produce a perfectly straight-line graph when you plot its output versus the physical quantity it's measuring.
 With good linearity, you can use a few points as opposed to a complex curve-fitting formula to convert its output into a real-world value and more easily verify its accuracy.

+MOSFET: A metal oxide semiconductor field effect transistor.
+It controls the flow of current between two terminals (drain and source) through an external voltage applied to a third terminal (gate).
+They can act as amplifiers or switches and are the foundation of all modern electronic equipment.

 Noise: Unwanted, outside interference in the sensor's output signal.
 Noise can be a signal from the sensor's own electronics, external electrical interference, or heat.
 It obscures the real signal.
 In this field, we desire a high SNR, or signal-to-noise ratio.
 We desire a strong signal with little noise so our observation only includes what was intended to be measured.

 Open-Loop Gain: The intrinsic gain of an amplifying device without any external feedback.
 It is exceptionally high and uncontrolled, which makes it impractical for most precision applications.